Show your love for America's National Parks.

 (Courtesy Good + Well Supply Co. and UncommonGoods.com)

-Whether you’re shopping for a tree-deprived city dweller or an outdoor adventurer who’s eagerly awaiting their next excursion, there’s nothing like an aroma to evoke powerful memories.
-Trigger their nostalgia with a scent that reminds them of their favorite park.
+Whether you’re a tree-deprived city dweller or an outdoor adventurer eagerly awaiting your next excursion, there’s nothing like an aroma to evoke powerful memories.
+Trigger that sense of nostalgia with a scent that reminds you of your favorite park.
 Packaged in sturdy pint or half-pint tins, the small-batch soy candles from the Seattle-based Good + Well Supply Co. are a rugged option, perfect for tossing in a suitcase to make a generic hotel room feel like home without worrying about breakage—and they’re created sans animal testing, petroleum, lead, phthalates, and GMOs to boot.
 Fragrance preferences are highly personal, but we fell for the Great Smokies and its subtle blend of sandalwood, laurel, and red maple; Zion is another delicate option, with notes of lavender and sage.
-For something a bit more bold, Big Bend conjures the magic of a campfire with a robust combination of charred wood, smoky embers, amber, and spice.
+For something a bit more bold, Big Bend conjures the magic of a campfire with a smoky combination of charred wood, embers, amber, and spice.

 On the more genteel end of the scale, maker Laura Reid visited Yellowstone, Yosemite, and the Redwoods to nail down the blend of essential oils (think bay laurel, wild strawberry, and thermal moss) that would best conjure a sense of place, and her hand-poured, coconut-wax candles come in glass jars, with packaging emblazoned with a watercolor rendition of each park.
 Redolent with granite, cedar, and black sage, her interpretation of Yosemite is our favorite of the three.